 - Congratulations to Dr. Kevin Cook and Dr. Tim Chen for their CAPEX funding to support iPL work on developing sensors within 3D printed orthotics.
 Welcome to Mr. Zhongyang Hao a regular student intern from UNSW who has been funded to work this project.
 This work complements related work on smart horse shoes and disabled orthotics pioneered by iPL partner Prof. Cicero Martelli at UTFPR in Brazil.
+A recent report has been presented at the regions most important optical sensing event - the Asia Pacific optical Sensors (APOS) conference held this year in Auckland New Zealand which alternates with OFS every 18 months.

 - In joint collaborative work with Prof Gang-Ding Peng at UNSW, we welcome Mr. Yushi Zhu completing his final year of his PhD at UTS working on 3D printing of optical fibres.
 Yushi was also funded to spend the previous year at UNSW.